loot/loot/README.md

 This repository holds the source code and documentation for BOSS v3.
 The masterlists for v3 are stored in separate repostories on [GitHub](https://github.com/boss-developers).
 The source code, documentation and masterlists for previous versions of BOSS are stored on [Google Code](http://code.google.com/p/better-oblivion-sorting-software/).

-## Build Instructions
+## Building BOSS

-BOSS uses [CMake](http://cmake.org) v2.8.9 or later for cross-platform building support, though development takes place on Linux, and the instructions below reflect this.
-Building on Windows should be straightforward using analogous commands though.
+BOSS uses [CMake](http://cmake.org) v2.8.9 or later for cross-platform building support, as though it is a Windows application, development has taken place on Windows and Linux.

 BOSS requires the following libraries: